The Lurujarri Dreaming Trail

 Cooking will be on fires and washing in the sea

 Our route follows the songline through living country.
-In walking the trail our ultimate aim is 'to arrive' but to experience 'living country' (we are not conquering a trek!)
+In walking the trail our ultimate aim is 'to arrive' and to experience 'living country' (we are not conquering a trek!)

 We will be walking on beach, reef and dunes, through bush, mangroves, and salt plains.
 (A truck will transport gear between campsites)